machinat/sociably/website/docs/components-for-cui.md

 ## Composing Components

-Other components can also be used in the output.
-This enable us to compose the whole expression with reusable parts.
+Other components can be used within the component's output too.
+So we can modulize the chat UI in many different levels.
+Like:

 ```js
 function RecommendDailySpecial() {